lbk747/omni/README.md

 ## Profiler

-Set this value to *false* to disable the profiler.
-It is *true* by default.
+Set this option to *false* to disable the profiler.
+It is `true` by default.

+    // Config.php
+    'profiler' => true

+## jQuery

+Set this option to `false` to not pull in jQuery from within the Omni profiler.
+This is useful if you already have jQuery present on your page requests.
+Set to `true` by default.

+    // Config.php
+    'jquery' => true

 # Usage